 4 Current Trends in Restaurant Takeout & Delivery Behavior

-Off-premises ordering slowed this summer, but holiday season may trigger another spike.
+Off-premises ordering slowed this summer, but holiday season may trigger a spike.
 Read more from our partnership with The Infatuation.

 When we last surveyed diners about their takeout and delivery habits, in June 2021, they were cautiously optimistic about the state of the pandemic.
 They had not yet reduced their online ordering frequency, but they felt safer going out into the world, which suggested they would start dining out more often.